 In 1994 John Dixon Hunt was appointed professor and chair of the Department.
 He continued the Department's strong tradition of Chairs as authors and editors and brought an established international reputation as perhaps the world's leading theorist and historian of landscape architecture.
 Between 1994 and 1999, the faculty developed significant advances in the collaboration between design and conceptual or theoretic inquiry, giving landscape architectural design a fresh visibility at the critical edge of practice.
 Hunt also launched what has now become an internationally recognized publication series on landscape topics, the University of Pennsylvania Press Penn Studies in Landscape Architecture.

-In May 2000, James Corner was named the new Chair of the Department.
-His commitment to advancing contemporary ideas and practices of design sets the current tone of the department, where renewed emphases upon ecology, technology, digital media, theory and urbanism drive the design studio sequences.
-He also brings a commitment to enhance the international flavor and stature of the Department, situating it at the center of contemporary global discourse and practice.
+In May 2000, James Corner was named the chair of the department.
+His commitment to advancing contemporary ideas and innovative design set the current tone of the department, where renewed emphases upon ecology, technology, digital media, theory and urbanism drive the design studio sequence.
+Corner also brought a commitment to enhance the international flavor and stature of the department, situating it at the center of contemporary global discourse and practice.

-In continuing the long traditions of the program at Penn, we believe that our students and faculty will not only contribute to the field in the twenty-first century but will strive to lead and advance new ideas and new forms of practice.
+Richard Weller joined the faculty in January 2013 as chair of the department.
+We expect to continue to expand and evolve the long traditions of the program at Penn, we believe that our students and faculty will continue to meaningfully contribute to the field in the twenty-first century, helping to advance new ideas and new forms of practice.